jbrw1984/fresh-food-finder/README.md

+# To Run

+* Checkout this repository
+* Ensure cordova is installed
+* Use the following command `cordova emulate ios`

+# Original README

 Fresh-Food-Finder
 =================

 The Fresh Food Finder is an open source mobile application built using PhoneGap (Apache Cordova).
 It is written entirely using HTML, CSS, and JavaScript, and runs on numerous platforms.

 Check out a video of it in action at:
 * http://youtu.be/QjDD1l_37B8

 Learn how it was built at:
 * http://www.tricedesigns.com/?p=2156

 The Fresh Food Finder uses: